oktadev/okta-blog/_source/_posts/2018-10-30-basic-crud-angular-and-node.md

   - "This tutorial shows you how to build an Angular app with a Node backend, complete with authentication!"
 image: blog/featured/okta-angular-bottle-headphones.jpg
 type: conversion
+changelog:
+  - 2021-04-12: Upgraded to use Okta Angular 3.0.1.
+You can see the changes to the example in [okta-angular-node-example#3](https://github.com/oktadeveloper/okta-angular-node-example/pull/3) or [this blog post]().
 ---

 In recent years, single page applications (SPAs) have become more and more popular.
 A SPA is a website that consists of just one page.
 That lone page acts as a container for a JavaScript application.
 The JavaScript is responsible for obtaining the content and rendering it within the container.
 The content is typically obtained from a web service and RESTful APIs have become the go-to choice in many situations.
 The part of the application making up the SPA is commonly known as the _client_ or _front-end_, while the part responsible for the REST API is known as the _server_ or _back-end_.
 In this tutorial, you will be developing a simple Angular single page app with a REST backend, based on Node and Express.